mimblewimble/grin-rfcs/text/0000-security-process.md

 decide not to include those details with our reports to partners ahead of coordinated release, so long as we are sure that they are vulnerable.

+### Canaries

+For a privacy preserving project such as Grin, adversaries wishing to break that privacy may have incentive to disrupt Grin's security processes.
+This could be attempted via NSLs, FISA court orders, secret government subpoenas and rubber-hose tactics.
+The purpose of a PGP signed canary by each disclosure contact on a regular basis is to indicate that the disclosure contacts are not compelled in any way to take any actions (or non-actions) to jeopardize the security of Grin users.
+There are several examples of canaries in action, particularly in privacy preserving projects [5][6][7].

+If this section is adopted with the RFC, canaries for each security contact for Grin vulnerability disclosures will be updated quarterly.
+Repos containing up to date signatures will be linked in the SECURITY.md document.
+In the event a security contact fails to keep their canary alive, they will be removed from the list of contacts.
+The specific language of each canary can be up to each contact unless a canary standard is adopted.

 # Drawbacks
 [drawbacks]: #drawbacks